tsackton/taelgar/Worldbuilding/Green Sea Notes.md

 - Trade along the islands and coast south, aiming to reach the big desert ports by December before the winds die.

 Alternatively:
 - Trade/sail along the southern coast in the summer as the easterlies get established, sailing from eastern islands, perhaps as far as Cymea, by fall.
 - Cross to the big island in the winter, perhaps overwintering there
 - Either head north for a short visit to Ursk or related territories in the spring, or simply head east.
 - Return to south by the summer and trade along the coast again.

 ## Places

 ### Skaer

-Perhaps steal an idea from Neolithic Malta as per *The Great Sea*, and have some sacred islands inhabited only by servants of the ocean god, unapproachable by outsiders.
+Perhaps steal an idea from Neolithic Malta as per *The Great Sea*, and have some sacred islands inhabited only by servants of the ocean goddess, unapproachable by outsiders.